Muros de Nalón: 19th century onwards

 The 19th century brought major changes, and in the Peninsular War, French troops under the command of Marshal Michel Ney, sacked the town.
-It was in the 19th century when local Muros' people began litigation against the council House of Valdecarzana, being integrated in 1827 into the ordinary jurisdiction of the council of Motherwell.
+It was in the 19th century when local Muros' people began litigation against the council House of Valdecarzana, being integrated in 1827 into the ordinary jurisdiction of the council of Pravia.
 Two decades later, in 1847 that Muros de Nalón was constituted as an independent municipality.
 Around this time the road from Muros to San Esteban de Pravia is established.

 In 1916 the City acquired the new official name Muros de Nalón.
 In September 1934, prior to the outbreak of Spanish civil war, the ship Vapor Turquesa landed a large cargo of weapons that were supposed to be sent to Ethiopia.
 These weapons remaining permanently in Asturias caused numerous problems during the Civil War.

 In Muros de Nalón, the Civil War broke a day later than other areas of Asturias.
 After the Spanish Civil War and the creation of Ensidesa in Avilés, the municipality experienced a great industrial development until the 1970s, when the crisis affected the Spanish industry.